-Yet the stigmatizing and rather pejorative term “alcoholic” is still commonly used.
+Yet the stigmatizing and rather pejorative term “alcoholic” is still commonly used along with other colloquial terms like functioning alcoholic, dry drunk, and gray area drinker.
 Even though introducing yourself as an “alcoholic” has never been required at AA meetings, many people I work with are surprised to learn this.
 And the division of the National Institutes of Health that conducts research on the impact of alcohol use on human health and well-being – also the largest funder of alcohol research in the world – retains the name, National Institute on Alcohol Abuse and Alcoholism (my italics.)

 Miller and colleagues note that, rather than focus on diagnostic labels, it’s more important to understand how alcohol and drug use affects individuals’ lives along with what they need and want to do about it.
 As I discovered in interviewing more than 200 people in long-term recovery (on average, 13 years) for Sober for Good, at some point they recognized the connection between drinking and problems in their lives.

 Liz B., who never viewed herself as an “alcoholic,” came to see that alcohol was the common denominator in all the problems she had, including making a fool of herself, worsening her stuttering, promiscuity and unprotected sex, not being able to let things go, picking fights, and volatility.
 An especially painful point came when her young son recorded her for a school project – when she heard it played back, she realized that her speech was slurred.
 Paul V.’s awakening came when he put it together that alcohol was connected to his diminishing circle of friends, distancing of family members, kidney problems, a drunk driving arrest, and bad grades.